-√ 575.769.4025 nissions@clovis.edu O Hours of Operation: Monday-Thursday Friday 8 a.m. to 5 p.m.
+575.769.4025 clovis.edu/admissions admissions@clovis.edu Dr. H. A. Miller Student Services Center U Hours of Operation: Monday-Thursday Friday 8 a.m. to 5 p.m.
 8 a.m. to 4:30 p.m.

 Advising

 Academic advising, career exploration, degree planning, and limited personal counseling are available at the Academic Advising Office located in the Student Services Center.
 All degree-seeking students, including entering freshmen, those receiving Financial Aid, those receiving Veterans' assistance, and students who may be returning from academic probation or suspension status are required to meet with an Academic Advisor each semester.